• 26 June - Thursday - Smalton

 At breakfast I asked more about Kevin and Brigid and their house.
-"When I lived in Ann Arbor, it was pretty close to downtown.
+"When I last lived in Ann Arbor, the place I rented was pretty close to downtown.
 I walked everywhere.
 In fact, that's when I stopped having a driver's license.
 Where is their house?"

 "Just outside of Ann Arbor, actually," said Patrick, "not within the city limits.
 They have their own well, use heating oil for their furnace and propane for cooking and a backup generator.
 They have several acres left over from the original farm, with a few outbuildings, a large garden and a small orchard."

 "Kevin and Brigid don't have children," said Sarah.
 "They hire students to help them take care of the place and often have one or two students boarding with them."

 "Ann Arbor is a really nice town," I said, "especially now, before the malls were built and drew stores away from downtown.
 I'm sure you know it's something of a hotbed of alternative schooling.
 Clonlara already exists as a tiny school, and soon there will be a couple of alternative high schools on the schools-without-walls idea; a spinoff from Pioneer High and of course the infamous Commie High, officially known as Community High School."

 Sarah and Patrick nodded.
 "When was it that you lived there?
 Or will live there?"

 "In about ten years, during the early eighties.
 Actually rented a house from the Montgomerys at one point, on State Street near Packard, across from a fire station."

 "Oh, yes.
 Clonlara has a world-wide reach now, that is in 2017.
 Commie High still exists.
 Hey, even Summerhill in England is doing well.
 Clonlara is an advocate for alternative schooling in the U.S. and Summerhill is officially recognized by the government in the U.K. Alternative and free schools were a bit of a fad in the U.S. in the seventies, but remnants remain and various forms of homeschooling are still going strong."